edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

 The above same guidelines can also be applied to custom device and application services, i.e. non-EdgeX built services.

-One of the major security features in EdgeX Ireland release is to utilize the service `security-bootstrapper` to ensure the right starting sequence so that all services have their needed security dependencies when they start up.

-Currently EdgeX uses `Vault` as the default implementation for secret store and Consul as the configuration and/or registry server if user chooses to do so.
+Currently EdgeX uses `OpenBao` as the default implementation for secret store and Core Keeper as the configuration and/or registry server if user chooses to do so.
 There are some default services pre-configured to have `Secret Stores` created by default such as EdgeX core/support services, device-virtual, device-rest, and app-rules-engine services.